intro2ddsp/intro2ddsp.github.io/filters/iir_intro.md

 # Infinite Impulse Response (IIR) Systems

-A system with infinite impulse response (IIR) is called an IIR system {cite}`dafx`.
+A system with [infinite impulse response](https://en.wikipedia.org/wiki/Infinite_impulse_response) (IIR) is called an IIR system.
 It is described by the following difference equation

 $$
 \begin{split}